VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 This approach has a number of advantages:

+* **Simplicity #1.** Dependencies are clearer for the client.
+For example, the client references an explicit **IOrderSummaryDAO** instance rather than a generic **IViewRepository** instance.
+* **Simplicity #2.** For the majority of queries, there are only one or two predefined ways to access the object.
+Different queries typically return different projections.
 * **Flexibility #1.** The **Get** and **Find** methods hide details such as the partitioning of the data store and the data access methods such as an ORM or executing SQL code explicitly.
 This makes it easier to